msmafra/waterfox-install/README.md

 ### Uninstall

-Created separated uninstallation file for the original (current) installation because of its place of installation /usr/lib64.
+Created separated uninstallation file for the 0.x installation because of its place of installation /usr/lib64/.
 It will probably change on the next version.
 Will be integrated in the final version.

 Run